 Access to the Mount Wood Group

 This trailhead is unmarked and difficult to get to.
-An high clearance 4 wheel drive vehicle is required to get to the trailhead.
+A tough passenger car can make to the Benbow Mine but a high clearance vehicle is advised.
 In the "Hiking the Absaroka-Beartooth Wilderness" Falcon Guide book, this trailhead is called the Lake Wilderness trailhead.
 Information about getting here can be found on page 97 of this book.
 In short, if coming from Red Lodge, start from the MT 308 and US 212 junction at the south end of town and drive north on US 212 for 1.5 miles and turn left onto MT 78.
 Continue on this road west for 30 miles and turn left on CO Road 419 (also called Nye Road) and continue on this road for 14 miles passing through the small town of Fishtail on the way.
 Just past the Montana Jacks Bar and Grill in the tiny town of Dean, turn left (south) onto Benbow Road (FS 1414).
 Drive this very windy road as it switchbacks up to the Benbow Mine tower after 11.4 miles at an elevation of 8,480 feet.
 Park passenger cars here.
-4WD vehicles can continue driving up a series of switchbacks an additional 2 miles up to and across a large open meadowland known as the Golf Course (apparently some miner thought it was a golf course).
+4WD vehicles can continue driving up a series of switchbacks an additional 2 miles up to and across a large open meadow land known as the Golf Course (apparently some miner thought it looked like a golf course).
 The trailhead it at the south end of this large field at an elevation of 9,100 feet where the road narrows into a trail.
 This trailhead is used for climbing Mount Wood and Mount Hague from the north approaching across the Stillwater Plateau.

 Classic Climbs and Trails